SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 make create-secret-to-pull-image
 ```

 - Deploy the test workload.
-In the [deployment file](./test-image-deployment/deployment.yaml), you will notice the image is specified as `localhost:30930/....`.
-This is the localhost wrt to Kubernetes worker node and the port is the NodePort of the nginx reverse proxy service.
+Notice that in the [deployment file](./test-image-deployment/deployment.yaml), the image is specified as `localhost:30930/....`.
+This is the localhost wrt to the Kubernetes worker node, and the port is the NodePort of the nginx reverse proxy service.

 ```shell
 make deploy-test-workload